New Upper Bounds on the Error Probability under ML Decoding for Spinal Codes and the Joint Transmission-Decoding System Design: Abstract

 \section{Abstract}

-Spinal codes are known to be capacity achieving over both the additive white Gaussian noise (AWGN) channel and the binary symmetric channel (BSC).
-Over wireless channels, Spinal encoding can also be regarded as an adaptive-coded-modulation (ACM) technique due to its rateless property, which fits it with mobile communications.
-Due to lack of tight analysis on error probability of Spinal codes, optimization of transmission scheme using Spinal codes has not been fully explored.
-In this work, we firstly derive new tight upper bounds of the frame error rate (FER) of Spinal codes for both the AWGN channel and the BSC in the finite block-length (FBL) regime.
-Based on the derived upper bounds, we then design the optimal transmission scheme.
-Specifically, we formulate a rate maximization problem as a nonlinear integer programming problem, and solve it by an iterative algorithm for its dual problem.
-As the optimal solution exhibits an incremental-tail-transmission pattern, we propose an improved transmission scheme for Spinal codes.
-Moreover, we develop a bubble decoding with memory (BD-M) algorithm to reduce the decoding time complexity without loss of rate performance.
-The improved transmission scheme at the transmitter and the BD-M algorithm at the receiver jointly constitute an "encoding-decoding" system of Spinal codes.
-Simulation results demonstrate that it can improve both the rate performance and the decoding throughput of Spinal codes.
+Spinal codes are a type of capacity-achieving rateless codes that have been proved to approach the Shannon capacity over the additive white Gaussian noise (AWGN) channel and the binary symmetric channel (BSC).
+In this paper, we aim to analyze the bounds on the error probability of Spinal codes and design a joint transmission-decoding system.
+First, in the finite block-length regime, we derive new upper bounds on the Maximum Likelihood (ML) decoding error probability for Spinal codes over both the AWGN channel and the BSC.
+Then, based on the derived bounds, we formulate a rate maximization problem.
+As the solution exhibits an incremental-tail-transmission pattern, we propose an improved transmission scheme, referred to as the thresholded incremental tail transmission (TITT) scheme.
+Moreover, we also develop a dynamic TITT-matching decoding algorithm, called the bubble decoding with memory (BD-M) algorithm, to reduce the decoding time complexity.
+The TITT scheme at the transmitter and the BD-M algorithm at the receiver jointly constitute a dynamic transmission-decoding system for Spinal code, improving its rate performance and decoding throughput.
+Theoretical analysis and simulation results are provided to verify the superiority of the derived bounds and the proposed joint transmission-decoding system design.